Moe Sihota: Post-MLA career

-In 2015, Sihota received the Queen's Diamond Jubilee Medal for contributions to Canadian Society.
+In 2012, Sihota received the Queen's Diamond Jubilee Medal for contributions to Canadian society.

 In 2005, the Parvasi Awards were created to honour outstanding achievements by Canadian Punjabis.
-Mr. Sihota was the recipient of the 2015 Lifetime Achievement Award in recognition of being the first Indo Canadian elected to a Canadian Legislature and the first Indo Canadian ever to be appointed to a Cabinet.
+Sihota was the recipient of the 2015 Lifetime Achievement Award in recognition of being the first Indo-Canadian elected to a Canadian legislature and the first Indo-Canadian ever to be appointed to a cabinet.

-The 100 Year Journey Project chronicles the stories of the first 100 South Asians that impacted Canadian Society, chartered new territories and broke new ground.
-Mr.Sihota received the 2015 Pioneers and Navigators Award for his work in Politics and Public Policy.
+The 100 Year Journey Project chronicles the stories of the first 100 South Asians that impacted Canadian society, chartered new territories and broke new ground.
+Sihota received the 2015 Pioneers and Navigators Award for his work in politics and public policy.

-After the election of the New Democratic Government in Alberta, Mr.Sihota joined Edmonton's Canadian Strategy Group to provide political and policy advice to Alberta Corporations, Trade Unions and non -profits.
+After the 2015 election of the New Democratic government in Alberta, Sihota joined Edmonton's Canadian Strategy Group as a strategic counsel to provide political and policy advice to Alberta corporations, trade unions and non-profits.